How does this medication work? What will it do for me?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Blood clots: As with any hormonal contraceptives, there is a risk of developing blood clots.
 Tell your doctor if you have a history of blood clots or are at risk of developing blood clots.
-Inform your doctor if you are planning an upcoming surgery, as there is an increased risk of blood clot formation when using combination hormonal contraceptives.
 Stroke symptoms, such as confusion, difficulty speaking, loss of coordination, sudden headache or vision changes may occur as a result of a clot blocking blood flow to the brain.
 Symptoms of blood clots in other parts of the body include: sharp pain in the chest, pain in the calf, sudden shortness of breath, or coughing up blood.
 If you experience any of these symptoms, contact your doctor immediately, as blood clots can be life threatening.

 Blood pressure: Occasionally, high blood pressure may develop with the use of hormonal contraceptives.
 People with high blood pressure should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 You may need to visit your doctor more frequently to have your blood pressure checked while using this medication.

-Body weight: The safety and effectiveness of the etonogestrel implant have not been determined for women are overweight.
-It may become less effective and need to be replaced sooner in overweight women.
-Talk to your doctor if you are concerned.
+Body weight: The safety and effectiveness of the etonogestrel implant have not been determined for women who weigh more than 30% over their ideal body weight .
+If you are overweight, this medication may become less effective over time and your health care professional may suggest replacing it sooner.

-Breast and cervical cancer: Certain cancers, such as some breast and cervical cancers, are sensitive to female hormones.
+Breast and cervical cancer: Certain cancers, such as some breast and cervical cancers, are sensitive to hormones.
+Using hormonal contraceptives may increase the incidence of these cancers.
 Women with a history of breast or cervical cancers should not use hormonal birth control, as the role of female sex hormones in these diseases has not been fully determined.